sindresorhus/github-markdown-css/readme.md

 If you want code syntax highlighted, use GitHub Flavored Markdown rendered from [GitHub's `/markdown` API](https://docs.github.com/en/free-pro-team@latest/rest/reference/markdown).

+There are 3 themes provided in this package:

+- **github-markdown.css**: (default) Automatically switches between light and dark through [`@media (prefers-color-scheme)`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).
+- **github-markdown-light.css**: Light-only.
+- **github-markdown-dark.css**: Dark-only.

+You may know that now GitHub supports more than 2 themes including `dark_dimmed`, `dark_high_contrast` and `colorblind` variants.
+If you want to try these themes, you can generate them on your own!
+See next section.

 ## How

 See [`generate-github-markdown-css`](https://github.com/sindresorhus/generate-github-markdown-css) for how it's generated and ability to generate your own.